 by Discordia, LTD (www.bandoo.com) or MusicLab (www.musiclab.com) or iMesh (www.imesh.com) or Bandoo Media, inc (www.bandoo.com) or Hewlett-Packard (www.hp.com) or HP (www.hp.com) or Bandoo Media (www.bandoo.com) or Musiclab (www.musiclab.com).

-Description: The file IEBHO.dll is located in a subfolder of "C:\Program Files".
+Description: IEBHO.dll is not essential for Windows and will often cause problems.
+The IEBHO.dll file is located in a subfolder of "C:\Program Files".

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are FCAFFC14-BD46-408A-9842-CDBE1C6D37FF or 6EF05952-B48D-4944-AA91-57A6A1A48EF8 or 14 more variants.
+IDs used by this BHO include FCAFFC14-BD46-408A-9842-CDBE1C6D37FF or 6EF05952-B48D-4944-AA91-57A6A1A48EF8 or 14 more variants.
 The program is not visible.
-The IEBHO.dll file is able to change the behavior or monitor Internet Explorer.
+The IEBHO.dll file is able to change the behavior of, or monitor Internet Explorer.
 IEBHO.dll is not a Windows core file.
 The service has no detailed description.
 It is digitally signed.
-IEBHO.dll is able to record inputs.
-Therefore the technical security rating is 58% dangerous, however also read the users reviews.
+IEBHO.dll is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 58% dangerous, however you should also read the user reviews.